 God helps those who seek help for themselves.

 My reason for starting this organization is because I witness my mother being beaten, mistreated and abused.
 My sister was sexually assaulted, which has a devasting impact on my family.
 My sister continues to struggle to this day mentally, physically, and socially.

 NAVA is a 509(a)2 public support organization created to support families when local, state, and federal governments have not addressed the total issue of supportive housing for domestic violence and sexual assault victims.
 Supportive housing is a combination of housing and services intended as a cost-effective way to help people live more stable and productive lives.
 In the United States statistics show that 4.8 million intimate partners related to physical assault and rape every year.
 Global rape and sexual abuse affect close to a billion women and girls over their lifetimes.
 Justice, equality and safe housing is needed to address this issue worldwide.
 The average allowable stay in supportive housing is 24 months and depends upon available space.
 NAVA works with affiliated supportive organizations which offer services such as job training, psychological counseling, childcare, social service programs, credit repair and financial management courses for today’s mothers and fathers who are committed to helping their families to live in a healthier environment.

 Surviving in Bmore Movie

-I wrote the two books “Bastard Child”, and “Surviving In Bmore” as fund raising tools to help NAVA to address this issue by asking the world for donations.
+I wrote the two books “Bastard Child”, and “Surviving In Bmore” as fund raising tool to help NAVA

 I want to thank you for your time in advance.